California reported the death of the first West Nile fever of the year | ExBulletin

 “This month’s high temperatures have contributed to increasing the number of mosquitoes and the risk of viral transmission to humans,” the release said, adding that “activity is at expected levels.”

-West Nile infections include fatigue, fever, headache, body pain, rash, and swollen lymph nodes.
+Symptomatology West Nile infections include fatigue, fever, headache, body pain, rash, and swollen lymph nodes.
 However, 80% of infected people show no symptoms.
-Centers for Disease Control and Prevention
+Centers for Disease Control and Prevention (CDC).

-Although the risk of serious illness is low, people over the age of 50 and people with diabetes and high blood pressure are “more likely to get sick,” the State Department of Health said.
+Although the risk of serious illness is low, people over the age of 50 and those with diabetes or high blood pressure are “more likely to get sick,” the State Department of Health said.

 The health department recommends wearing appropriate clothing and repellents, especially in the early morning or evening, when outdoors.
 Seal windows and doors with a snug screen.
 And because mosquitoes lay eggs in standing water, they eliminate “all sources of standing water in your property.”